tm-sol/slash-url/README.md

  - internet connection

 # Running
-1. Ensure Mongo DB
-Prior to running tests or running code a MongoDB instance should be started on your machine.
-For example instantiate on windows:
+1. Ensure Mongo DB prior to running tests or running code, a MongoDB instance should be started on your machine.
+For example, instantiate on windows by:
 ```
 "<PATH>\Server\3.6\bin\mongod.exe" --dbpath <PATH>\data
 ```